Touring Nutrition Education Program Seeks Teachers Who Rock

 What is a typical day like?

 On an average day, you will have 2 shows scheduled.
-In Philadelphia, there is occasionally 3 shows scheduled in a day – a back-to-back performance or a triple (three shows in a row).
+Occasionally 3 shows scheduled in a day – a back-to-back performance in the morning at one school and an afternoon show at another school.
 This is an exception.

-On mornings when you appear on a morning show, call time is often 6 AM or earlier.
-This job is not for people who cannot handle consistent early mornings.
+On mornings when you appear on a morning news show, call time is often 6 AM or earlier.
+This job is for people who cannot handle consistent early mornings.

 Occasionally, performances are scheduling in the evenings and weekends for family fun nights or public events.